Symptoms and diagnosis of cervical cancer

 If you’re worried about cancer, it’s important to give your GP as much information as possible about your symptoms: how they feel, when they happen, how long they have been going on for.
 Tell your doctor you’re worried about cancer, so they can put your mind at rest.

 Can I be screened for cervical cancer?

-A National Cervical Screening Programme is available in Ireland called CervicalCheck.
-The Government funds this service and provides free smear tests to women aged 25 to 65.
+Yes.
+There is a national cervical screening programme in Ireland called CervicalCheck.
+The Government funds this service and provides free screening to women aged 25 to 65.
 Cervical screening is designed to identify those at risk of developing cervical cancer.

 For more details, contact CervicalCheck at 1800 45 45 55 or visit the CervicalCheck website